 Featured in the image above Bauhaus Waldorf WC Furniture Unit

-Are you looking for a new loo?
-If you’ve revamped your bathroom and need a new toilet or even if you’ve just got fed up with the old one, you might be on the hunt for a new unit.
+Are you buying a new loo?
+If you’ve revamped your bathroom with a new toilet or even if you’re just fed up with the old one, you might want to consider a toilet unit.

 Traditionally, a toilet isn’t really a pretty thing to look at.
 They are a functional thing needed in every home but they’re not usually known for design and you certainly wouldn’t make a feature of one!